Connecticut homes can be saved with good legal counsel and low interest rates.

 Every week hundreds of Connecticut families are sued for foreclosure.
-But they don’t realize that there are solutions to be able to save their home.
+But they don’t realize that there are numerous solid legal solutions to save their home from foreclosure through use of various legal options and experienced legal representation.
 The vast majority of Connecticut homes can be saved.
 But thousands of families in Connecticut will lose their homes to foreclosure never knowing that there are laws in place to prevent this and protect them.
+They just never made an initial call to an attorney to learn their legal options.
+Connecticut homes can be saved with experienced legal advice.

 Will I lose my home in foreclosure?

-Not unless you want to!
-Thousands of Connecticut residents in foreclosure save their homes every year, but it’s imperative to seek help from the best possible legal counsel with knowledge and experience gained by saving thousands of Connecticut homes.
+No, we save homes from foreclosure!
+Thousands of Connecticut residents in foreclosure save their homes every year, but it’s imperative to seek help from the best possible legal counsel with the knowledge and experience gained by saving thousands of Connecticut homes.
 Don’t rely on a bank, government agency or out of state website to save your home from foreclosure.
 Get prompt, local and experienced legal advice.
-Other alternative end up costing you money and losing your home.
+Other alternatives end up costing you wasted money and losing your home.
 Furthermore, direct discussions with your bank don’t stop the court process.
 Many banks give people a false sense of impending resolution while they use their lawyers to speed forward and take your house through the legal process.
 No amount of discussion stops the court process.

 - Foreclosure is extremely dangerous and stressful, but with our legal help it is an opportunity for well-prepared homeowners to present their case for modification.
 Prompt, experienced legal representation saves homes.
 But never go it alone.
 The lender will be represented by a very experienced counsel dedicated to taking back your home.
 Be sure that you are well-represented by an experienced attorney dedicated to saving your home.

-- Don’t despair — There are many ways for our attorneys to succeed in modifying your mortgage.
+- Don’t despair — There are many ways for our attorneys to succeed in saving your home.

 What is Foreclosure?

-Foreclosure is the State Court legal process whereby lender tax authority or secured creditor seeks to take back the title to your house.
+Foreclosure is the State Court legal process where a bank, lender or government tax authority seeks to take back the title to your house.
 It starts with service by a state marshall of a foreclosure writ, which need not be served to you in hand, but instead can just be left at your property.
 The rest of the process happens in the county court house with notices sent by mail only.
-The court system requires that you file an appearance to assure notice of all actions by all parties to the foreclosure.
+The court system requires that you file an appearance to assure you receive notice of all actions by all parties to the foreclosure.
 In Connecticut, foreclosure takes between 3-6 months and can be further delayed or stopped by informed, strategic legal action.

 Foreclosure is just the beginning of a solvable and somewhat prolonged process.
 Don’t panic.
 Instead, get prompt, experienced help.